EverAzureRest/container-vpn/README.md

 Click on Deployment Options
 ![Deployment Options](images/func2.png)

-Enable the trust between the github repo and the function app.
-This way, if the code changes, it is automatically deployed to the FunctionApp.
+Enable the trust between the forked github repo and the Function App.
+This way, if you decide to iterate the Function App code, it will be automatically deployed to the FunctionApp.

 Once this is enabled, you should see a FunctionApp created and automatically deployed from the github repo.
 ![Deployed from Github](images/func3.png)